Download in pdf format:

 B.l.
 Other Materials

-Companies shall prohibit Direct Sellers from marketing or requiring the purchase by others of any materials that are inconsistent with Company policies and procedures.
+Companies shall prohibit Direct Sellers from marketing to other Direct Sellers any materials that are not approved by the Company and that are inconsistent with Company policies and procedures.

-Direct Sellers who sell company approved promotional or training literature, whether in hard copy or electronic form shall: (1) utilize only materials that comply with the same standards to which the Company adheres, (2) refrain from making the purchase of such sales aids a requirement of downline Direct Sellers, (3) provide sales aids at a reasonable and fair price, equivalent to similar material available generally in the marketplace, and (4) offer a written return policy that is the same as the return policy of the Company the Direct Seller represents.
+Further, Direct Sellers who sell company approved, legally allowed promotional or training materials, whether in hard copy, electronic, or any other form, shall (i) offer only materials that comply with the same standards to which the Company adheres, (ii) be prohibited from making the purchase of such materials a requirement of other Direct Sellers, (iii) provide sales aids at a reasonable and fair cost, without any significant profit to the direct seller, equivalent to similar material available generally in the marketplace, and (iv) offer a written return policy that is the same as the return policy of the Company the Direct Seller represents.

-Companies shall take diligent, reasonable steps to ensure that sales aids produced by Direct Sellers comply with the provisions of this Code and are not misleading or deceptive.
+Companies shall take diligent, reasonable steps to ensure that sales aids and similar materials produced by Direct Sellers comply with the provisions of this Code and are not misleading or deceptive.

 C. CONDUCT BETWEEN COMPANIES